-SDGs Supported subgoals NOVOMATIC contribution 3 GOOD HEALTH AND WELL-BEING 3.9.
-Substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination.
-Workplace health and safety measures for all employees.
-Environmental management to reduce waste and emissions.
+SDGs Supported subgoals 3 GOOD HEALTH AND WELL-BEING 3.9.
+Substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pol- lution and contamination.
 4 QUALITY EDUCATION 4.5.
-Eliminate gender disparities in education and ensure equal access to levels of education and training.
-Extensive training and development program for all employees.
-Support for apprentices.
-Measures to ensure diversity and equality.
+Eliminate gender disparities in educa- tion and ensure equal access to levels of education and training.
 5 GENDER EQUALITY 5.1.
-End all forms of discrimination against all women and girls everywhere.
-Support for women in leadership positions.
-Measures to ensure diversity and equality.
+End all forms of discrimination against all women and girls every- where.
 7 AFFORDABLE AND CLEAN ENERGY 7.2.
 Increase substantially the share of renewable energy in the global energy mix.7.3.
 Improve energy efficiency.
-Group-wide monitoring of absolute and relative con- sumption, the energy sources used and the emissions caused.
-8 DECENT WORK AND ECONOMIC GROWTH 8.1.
+B ECONOMIC GROWTH 8.1.
 Sustain per capita economic growth in accordance with national circumstances.
 8.2.
 Achieve higher levels of economic productivity through diversification, technological upgrading and innovation.
 8.4.
 Improve progressively global resource efficiency in consumption and production and endeavor to decouple economic growth from environmental degradation.
 8.5.
 Achieve full and productive employment and decent work for all women and men.
 8.8.
 Protect labor rights and promote safe and secure working environments for all workers.
-Measure the economic footprint of NOVOMATIC AG.
-Support for local economic output, through jobs created, local tax levies, and regional suppliers.
-Support for innovative strength both through education and training and through innovation projects.
-Measures to increase energy and resource efficiency.
-Create thousands of jobs in the consolidated group in more than 50 countries.
-Workplace health and safety measures and ensuring equal treatment as well as the protection of employee rights in the Group.
 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE 9.2.
 Promote inclusive and sustainable industrialization.

-Create jobs in more than 50 countries.
-Environmental Social Governance management for social and ecological development in the Group.
-12 RESPONSIBLE CONSUMPTION AND PRODUCTION 12.6.
+12.6.
 Adopt sustainable practices and integrate sustainability information into the reporting cycle.
-Since 2017, recording of non-financial performance indicators in a non-financial report.
-Transparent communication on environmental, social and corporate responsibility with relevant stakeholders.